-- All accounts will be open allowing extra sales to be pulled from a student's account. - Parent may view purchases on their student's account at www.MySchoolBucks.com.
+- Parent may view purchases on their student's account at www.MySchoolBucks.com.
 (Note: Parents must set up an account but do not have to use this site to make payments on their student's account in order to view account information). - Pre-Pay balances may be transferred to a sibling's account by submitting a Cafeteria Account Refund/Transfer Form. - Pre-Pay balances are refundable in the event the student withdraws from Madison County School District or the lunch status changes to free and if the account balance is \$5.00 or more.
-The parent must complete the Cafeteria Refund/Transfer Form.
+The parent must complete the Cafeteria Refund/Transfer Form. - End of School Year information: - Student account balances will carry over to the student's account for the next school year.
+(Note this is an annual carryover policy.)